 Stocks are pieces of the company that are divided among the company's shareholders and owners.
 They are usually sold when the company needs money.

 Calculate share values by dividing the company's value by the number of total shares available.

 - What are authorized stocks?

 Authorized stocks are the total number of stocks a company has.

 Outstanding stocks are shares owned by a person or business.
 They are the same as issued stocks.

 Stock options are reward programs some companies offer employees.
 Companies give shares to employees for performance, profit-sharing, or bonuses.

 Protect your money by buying stocks through a broker or investment consultant.

 If you have questions about authorized stocks, stock options or valuation, you can post your question or concern on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.